opencog/learn/run/README.md

 An (almost) "fully automated" script is provided in `all-in-one.sh`.
 Currently, it only automates steps 2 and 3.

-* Artificial grammar generation.
-Automation scripts can be found in the [1-gen-dict](1-gen-dict) directory.
-This is required for calibration of the learning system.
-Run `gen-dict.sh` and `gen-corpus.sh` in this directory.

 * For natural language learning, a text corpus is needed.
 Any sufficiently large collection of plain-text UTF-8 files will do.